 - Avoid any tedious tasks when you’re away.

 - Don’t overestimate the time you have.
 Count on 20 hours per week max.

 - Automate as much as possible!
 And let the digital tools work for you 😉

-Don’t let anyone tell you that being a freelancer means not having ever holidays again ‘cause you have to take care of your customers and because nobody’s paying you for being away: You can travel around the world with your backpack, or just spend the summer holidays visiting other places with your family.
-And you’ll still keep on being your own boss with your own rules 😉
+Don’t let anyone tell you that being a freelancer means not having holidays ever again because you have to take care of your customers and because nobody’s paying you for being away: You can travel around the world with your backpack, or just spend the summer holidays visiting other places with your family.
+And you’ll still keep on being your own boss with your own rules!

-PS.
-What is it going to be?
+So what is it going to be?
 A camping site?
 A city?
-Or the beach?
+The beach?
 Mountains?
-Europe?
-Asia?
-Leave your comments below and let me know what you’re planning 😉
+A little town in Europe?
+Backpacking in Asia?
+Leave your comments below and let me know what you’re planning!)